 Assessing student learning is a critical component of all complete instructional designs.
 Instructors with experience teaching will be familiar with a variety of assessment techniques and tools, and are likely to be effective in using them to assess learning in their primary instructional delivery mode.
-The major challenges for assessment in a FurmanFlex course are to:
+The major challenges for assessment in a FurmanFlex or online course are to:

 If you do utilize standard exams in your course, you might also think about incorporating exam-wrapper activities into your assessment system.
 You can find a detailed exam-wrapper step-by-step guide from Stanford or look through examples from Duquesne and Carnegie Mellon.
 If you feel as if proctored, synchronous exams are essential for your course, you might consider proctoring those via an online video conferencing platform like Zoom.
 In order to do this, you would set up a timed Moodle Quiz, gather students in a Zoom session, and proctor the exam live.

 For those interested in capturing more advance input responses (formulas, calculations, etc.), consider using draw and write with ink features in Office 365 applications (word, excel, PowerPoint) for capturing student work (equations, formulas, show-your-work scenarios) for assessment.

 Integrating robust self-assessment and peer assessment activities not only provide opportunities to collect rich evidence of student learning outcomes, but also help students develop valuable analytic and critical thinking skills.